The different types of questions I can ask my colleagues

 The open question

 Employees have a free text field in which to respond.
-We recommend that you include at least one in each survey, in order to gather valuable verbatim accounts, but no more than two.
+We recommend you include at least one in each survey, to collect valuable verbatim answers, but no more than two.
+This type of question requires more time to respond correctly, and is mentally challenging for the employee.

 The Employee Net Promoter Score, eNPS, is a key indicator for measuring employee commitment at work.
 It is used to estimate the probability that your employers will recommend your company.